ShakirudeenA/Bens-Pizza/README.md

 1. Clone the repository
 2. Open `index.html` in your browser

-## GitHub Pages
-This website is designed to be hosted on GitHub Pages.
-After pushing to your repository, enable GitHub Pages in the repository settings to make the site live.

 ## Project Files
 - `index.html`: Main HTML structure
 - `styles.css`: CSS styling